Phone-GWP-group

 Battery packaging for Lithium Ion is tightly regulated by various legislation, including UN3480, UN3481 and IATA specific rules

-Looking at the list of criteria and influencing factors can be in credibly daunting, which is why this guide aims to provide you with a solid understanding of what is required.
+Looking at the list of criteria and influencing factors can be incredibly daunting, which is why this guide aims to provide you with a solid understanding of what is required.

-Saying that, if you have any specific questions then you may also find this list of FAQs regarding lithium battery packaging useful.
+Saying that, if you have any specific questions, then you may also find this list of FAQs regarding lithium battery packaging useful.

 Explanation of a growing source of energy

-Starting with lithium metal batteries, these are usually non rechargeable, and contain metallic lithium (hence the name).
+Starting with lithium metal batteries, these are usually non-rechargeable and contain metallic lithium (hence the name).

 Lithium battery packaging